 Office of Elementary and Secondary Education, Department of Education.

-The Department of Education (Department) is issuing a notice inviting applications for fiscal year (FY) 2019 for CSP—Grants for Credit Enhancement for Charter School Facilities (Credit Enhancement), Catalog of Federal Domestic Assistance (CFDA) number 84.354A.
+The Department of Education (Department) is issuing a notice inviting applications for fiscal year (FY) 2021 for CSP—Grants for Credit Enhancement for Charter School Facilities (Credit Enhancement), Assistance Listing Number 84.354A.
 This notice relates to the approved information collection under OMB control number 1855-0007.

 Start Further Info